bpblakely/Song-Analysis-Revisited/Data/README.md

 11. Writers (Genius API related)
 12. Year Released

+Note: Genius API isn't perfect and there's some bad data in the mix.

 **all_songs_processed**

 This file contains the result of Spacy NLP on the data to extract Parts of Speech from the lyrics.
 This file is all_songs_data data frame with 6 extra columns appended on to it which are described as follows: